-The team designated as the home team shall be responsible for all accommodations with respect to the match, which includes contacting the visiting team, providing an approved playing site, providing the chess equipment - suitable sets, boards, clocks, and score sheets, and for providing the results of the match to the Secretary.
-If the home team does not have an approved playing site, the match will be played at a site designated by CCLNY.
-The home team captain may make arrangements with the visiting team captain, provided the visiting captain agrees, that certain chess equipment for the match will be provided by the visiting team; otherwise all equipment remains the responsibility of the designated home team.
-Any player (home or visitor) who has a bonus clock or a digital clock with a time delay and wishes to use it for the entire game, may do so, and the other team/player whether home or visitors may not object.
-(N.B.: Once any clock is started at 6:30 or at the beginning of the match it must be used for the entire game, substitutions are not allowed).
+The team designated as the home team shall be responsible for all accommodations with respect to the match, which includes contacting the visiting team, providing the chess equipment - suitable sets, boards, clocks, and score sheets, and for providing the results of the match to the Secretary.
+The home team captain may decide with the visiting team captain, provided the visiting captain agrees, that certain chess equipment for the match will be provided by the visiting team; otherwise all equipment remains the responsibility of the designated home team.

 Food is not allowed at the board once the match has started.
-Food should be eaten at a side table when games are in progress.
+Food should be eaten outside the playing room when games are in progress.
 Captains of each team are responsible for assuring that their players clean up the host site after eating or drinking.
-With respect to cell phones: At the Con Edison community site, immediately before clocks are started, the TD will announce that all cell phones are to be turned off or placed on vibrate.
-TD will also warn players who leave the site they should avoid turning them on in order to avoid any accusations of cheating.
-A ringing phone during the match is subjected to the USCF/FIDE penalty.
+With respect to cell phones: Before clocks are started, the TD (or a League Officer) will announce that all cell phones are to be turned off or placed on vibrate.
+Players who leave the site should not turn them on in order to avoid any accusations of cheating.
+A ringing phone during the match is subjected to a 10 minute penalty (or 1⁄2 the remaining time if under 10 minutes).